ChikaneSonal/test-project/README.md

 ## Description

-This project demonstrates how to link a JavaScript file to an HTML file.
+This project demonstrates how to link a CSS file to an HTML file.
 It includes examples of using relative paths, absolute paths, and root-relative paths to include CSS files in an HTML document.

 ## File Structure